life-itself/tao/onboarding/README.md

 We recommend you look at the reading below as part of your onboarding:

-* Read [The Tao of Life Itself](https://tao.lifeitself.us/culture/) for an introduction to the principles behind Life Itself.
+* Read [the culture page](/culture/) for an introduction to the principles behind Life Itself.
 * You can also have a quick look around https://lifeitself.us/.

 ## Getting Help and Finding Stuff